der-carnivore/BingAds-docs/BingAds/bingads-12/bulk-service/campaign.md

 ### <a name="campaigntype"></a>Campaign Type
 The type of the campaign.

-The campaign type determines whether the campaign is a Bing Shopping campaign, Dynamic Search Ads campaign, or Search &amp; Content campaign.
+The campaign type determines whether the campaign is a Bing Shopping campaign, Dynamic Search Ads campaign, or Search campaign.
 Possible values include *Shopping*, *DynamicSearchAds*, and *Search*.

 **Add:** Optional.
 If not specified, then default value of *Search* is used and you cannot set Bing Shopping or Dynamic Search Ads campaign settings.
 If the campaign type is *Shopping* then you must also include the *Country Code*, *Priority*, and *Store Id* fields.
 If the campaign type is *DynamicSearchAds* then you must also include the *Domain Language* and *Website* fields.
 **Update:** Read-only